 As a staff member you will live in a cabin with up to 10 campers and a co-counselor.
-The cabins are rustic one-room, single-wall structures with canvas covers over the windows.
-You will sleep on a bunk bed, which has a single mattress.
-The showers at camp are individual locker room style and there are several faucets in each bathroom that are also shared.
+The cabins are rustic one-room, single-wall structures with canvas window coverings.
+There are six bunk beds in each cabin.
+Bathrooms are located separate but near the cabins.
+Each bathroom has several individual showers, toilet stalls, and sinks.
 While male and female living quarters are separate, privacy at camp is very limited.
 You need to be comfortable living this way to have a successful experience as a staff member.

-CIC provides a staff yard and a lounge with sofas and Satellite TV.
-The staff yard has several picnic tables to eat meals at on your time-off.
-We also have small storage lockers that are available for you to store personal items for use on your time-off.
-The are hammocks and a weight set as well.
-You are responsible for maintaining the lounge.
+CIC provides a staff lounge with both outdoor and indoor space.
+Outside is a private space with weight set and picnic tables.
+Inside are sofas and a satellite TV.
+Most staff eat time off meals in the staff yard.
+We also have small storage lockers that are available for you to store personal items for use on your time off.
+Staff members are responsible for maintaining the lounge.

 While incredibly rewarding, working with children day-in and day-out is taxing on your physical and mental energy.
 It is very important to have regular breaks from your campers so that you can unwind and share your experiences with other staff.
 You will be assigned to 1 of 2 Time-Off Groups.
-A group consists of half of the staff.
+Each group is half the staff.

 CIC provides staff with daily time-off that ranges from 1 ½ to 2 hours.
 These are scheduled during meal times.

-In addition to daily time-off you also receive one 20-hour break each week.
-This is a Wednesday or Friday from 5pm to 1:45 the following day.
+In addition to daily time-off, you also receive one 20-hour break each week.
+This is a Wednesday or Friday from 5 pm to 1:45 pm the following day.

 Each staff member will have one extended time- off.
 This is 27 hours.
-You may visit Avalon, the only major town on Catalina Island, hike the island, circumnavigate the island, or even travel to Los Angeles.
+You have the opportunity to visit Avalon, the only major town on Catalina Island, explore the island, or even travel to Los Angeles.

-International staff may submit an application to Catalina Island Camps but need to apply through an international exchange company in their home country.
-International staff hold the positions of activity specialists.
+International staff may submit an application to Catalina Island Camps but need to register with an international exchange company in their home country.
+International staff typically hold the positions of activity specialists.
 As a cultural exchange program, international staff receive pocket money and room and board in exchange for their participation in the camp program.
 Amounts are different than the regular salary of American staff.